rbagg/foundonchat/blog/llms-txt-not-enough.md

 Your content needs to match how travellers actually ask questions.

-### What Actually Works: The partner networks + AI-friendly content
+**What Actually Works: Partner networks + AI-friendly content optimized for ChatGPT**

 **Part 1: llms.txt + AI-Optimised Content**